page1234/git/readme.md

 Add a new line, then merge this line to master.

-Add this line int sprint1 branch, then merge this commit to master.
+Add this line int sprint1 branch, then merge this commit to maste

+1, add this line in sprint2 branch, to mock hotfix.